nyk/catflap/README.md

 - The web service must run with root privileges, at the very least be run sudo as a user with root privileges to add rules to the firewall.
 Such privileges are unavoidable because the firewall runs in the kernel of the operating system.
-  It may be possible in the future to run the web server as a non-privileged user and to queue firewall requests through a small proxy micro-service that runs will expanded privileges.
+  A future release will separate the firewall execution process from the web server, so the web server will run as an unprivileged user and only the 'Executor' process will run with higher privileges on an internal TCP network.
 - The pass phrases in the passfile.yaml file are not encrypted.
-This file should be placed in a private directly and read only by root.
+This file should be placed in a private directory owned by root, chmod 600.
 If an unauthorized user can read that file, then you have larger security problems than Catflap :)
-- Unless you use SSL encryption it is possible for a network sniffer to capture a valid token and possibly reuse the token to open the port for their own IP address.
+- Unless you use SSL encryption it is not easy, but possible, for a network sniffer to capture a valid token and possibly reuse the token to open the port for their own IP address.
 This risk is very much lessened by the use of timestamps to expire authentication tokens, but there is still some potential risk exposure.
 That